neutrinojs/neutrino/packages/node/README.md

 ## Customizing

 To override the build configuration, start with the documentation on [customization](https://neutrino.js.org/customization).
-`neutrino-preset-node` creates some conventions to make overriding the configuration easier once you are ready to make changes.
+`@neutrinojs/node` creates some conventions to make overriding the configuration easier once you are ready to make changes.

 By default the Node.js preset creates a single **main** `index` entry point to your application, and this maps to the